mainechialpha/mainechialpha.github.io/faq.md

 #### Where do you meet?

 Our large group meets primarily in the Bangor Room of the Student Union each Monday night at 7:30.
-We also have weekly small groups.
+We also have weekly small groups—more on that below!

 #### What do I do if I'm interested?